 Click on the eCommerce tab in MonsterInsights to get a comprehensive look at how your online store is doing (if you have the eCommerce Addon installed).

 To start, you can see data such as your conversion rate, the number of transactions, how much revenue you’ve generated, and the average order value.

 You can also see a list of your eCommerce store’s top products.
 That way you’ll see at-a-glance which products to continue promoting.
 Click the View Full Top Products Report at the bottom to view the full report in Google Analytics.

-Also, you can see how many total Add to Cart clicks occurred, and how many times products were removed from carts, percentage of new customers, and percentage of abandoned checkouts.
+Also, you can see how many total Add to Cart clicks occurred, how many times products were removed from carts, percentage of new customers, and percentage of abandoned checkouts.

 For help with boosting sales in your eCommerce shop, be sure to check out these 11 smart tactics for reducing shopping cart abandonment.
 And, if you need more data related to your online shop, check out 9 Top eCommerce Metrics & KPIs to Track in Google Analytics 4.

 Custom Dimensions Report

 Click on the Dimensions tab to track custom data you want showing in your MonsterInsights dashboard report.

 - Which author’s posts generate the most traffic

 - Focus keywords you’re using and which ones are doing well in search engines